bonomani/devmon/docs/TEMPLATES.md

 ## Test directory

-Each subdirectory of the vendor-model directory represents an individual test.
-The name of the directory is significant, as it is what determines the name of the test reported to your display server!
-So the subdirectory in your vendor-model directory named 'cpu' defines the cpu test, the one named 'if_err' defines the if_err test, etc.
+Each subfolder in the vendor-model directory is a separate test.
+The folder's name is important because it defines the test name reported to your display server.
+For example, a subfolder named 'cpu' in your vendor-model directory defines the CPU test.

-Under each test subdirectory, there are five files:
+Under each test subfolder, there are five files:
 - oids
 - transforms
 - thresholds